 According to Harvey (1992, 5) 'the elaboration of place-bound identities has become more important, rather than less important, in a world of diminishing spatial barriers to exchange, movement and communication'.

-This sound piece includes collected community stories from my research, placed against an ambiguous backdrop, or non-space of a bus route (Route 66) within the urban space.
+This sound piece, Route 66, includes collected community stories from my research, placed against an ambiguous backdrop, or non-space of a bus route within the urban space.

-This work explores the disruptive effects of technology on an individuals being, examining the limitations of language and imagery in the mediated space.
+The New Book explores the disruptive effects of technology on an individuals being, examining the limitations of language and imagery in the mediated space.